2016 Chicago Real Estate Market Report and 2017 Outlook

 • Prices – what buyers were willing to pay for homes.

-• Inventory – the number of QUALITY/WELL PRICED homes available for sale and the buyer demand to purchase them.
+• Inventory – the number of quality/well-priced homes available for sale and the buyer's demand to purchase them.

 2016 Home Price Appreciation – Nationally and Locally